Guillermo Linares: 1991-2009

+2010-16

-In 2010 Linares was elected State Assemblyman for the 72nd District, replacing Adriano Espaillat who was elected to the State Senate.
-In 2012 he challenged Senator Espaillat in the Democratic Primary for New York's 31st State Senate district and lost 62-38%, after Senator Espaillat was defeated by longtime Congressman Charlie Rangel in the Democratic Primary for New York's 13th congressional district months earlier.
-He was replaced by former Assembly Member Gabriela Rosa.
+In 2010 Linares was elected New York State Assemblyman for the 72nd District, a seat that Adriano Espaillat had left after he was elected to the New York State Senate.

+In 2012 Linares was defeated when he challenged Senator Espaillat in the Democratic primary for New York's 31st State Senate district, and Linares lost 62%-38%.
+Linares was replaced in the New York State Assembly by Gabriela Rosa.

-In 2014, after Assembly Member Rosa pleaded guilty to marriage fraud and resigned, Linares announced he would run for his old seat in the 2014 election.
-He won a four-way Democratic Primary with 44.7% of the vote, and went on to win the general election with 91.5% of the vote.
-Linares was defeated for re-election in 2016 by Carmen De La Rosa after unsuccessfully running for Congress earlier in the year.
+In 2014, after NY State Assembly Member Gabriela Rosa pleaded guilty to marriage fraud (lying about a sham marriage in order to become a U.S. citizen) and resigned, Linares ran for his old seat in the 2014 New York State Assembly election.
+He won a four-way Democratic primary with 45% of the vote, and went on to win the general election with 92% of the vote.

+In 2016 Linares was defeated when he ran against Adriano Espaillat and others in the 2016 New York's 13th United States House of Representatives Democratic primary election.
+Espaillat defeated him again and won, as Linares came in 5th with 5% of the vote.

+Linares was then defeated as well in his bid for re-election to his seat in the New York State Assembly in 2016 by Carmen De La Rosa, 53% to 38% in the primary (and she was unopposed in the general election).